sertansenturk/tdd_demo/README.md

 ## Continuous integration

+While `tox` helps us substantially when we want to make sure everything works locally, it does not bring any protection against forgetfulness: we should not be allowed to merge code to *remote*, if there are problems.

-Finally, we replicate the local automation using tox to [Travis CI](https://travis-ci.org/), a continuous integration service.
-Travis CI runs the steps above every time a change is made to the Github codebase.
+We replicate the local `tox` automation by enabling [Travis CI](https://travis-ci.org/), a continuous integration service.
+Travis CI runs the steps above each time a change is made to the Github codebase.

 TODO: Integrate CI